ltphen/typescript-microservice/readme.md

 npm run test:once
 ```

+This should be done in specific projects.
+And in that case, you should copy the .env (from the docker-compose file) if you want to do it on the local machine.
+Otherwise, run the test command in the docker container.

 ## Some Testing Keys

 - App Secret: theAppSecret
 - Token: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.iwRBOi0cQCeTpO00H3VRqNBLx43owfr6ZfuuQcgy4PA

-You can generate tokens using: https://jwt.io/ with the key in the docker-compose file
+You can generate tokens using: https://jwt.io/ with the jwt-key in the docker-compose file